COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Experiments

 \subsection{Standard Conformal Prediction}

 First, we qualitatively find that COMPASS finds semantically meaningful directions in the latent space that correspond to monotonic changes in metric (Figure~\ref{fig:linearperturb}) for all applications.
 Next, we compare interval size across methods and datasets for $\alpha=\{0.15,0.1,0.15\}$ (Table \ref{tab:unet_intervals}).
-We find that output space methods (SCP, CQR, Local) generally achieve valid coverage (Table~\ref{tab:unet_coverages} in Appendix~\ref{app:additionaltables}) but yield longer intervals.
+We find that output space methods (SCP, CQR, Local) generally achieve valid coverage (Table~\ref{tab:unet_coverages}) but yield longer intervals.
 End-to-end CQR provides tighter intervals.
 COMPASS (-J and -L) achieves valid coverage with a significantly reduced interval size compared to E2E-CQR.
-Moreover, we observe an efficiency benefit of using deeper representations (COMPASS-J) compared to logits (COMPASS-L).
+Moreover, we observe an efficiency benefit of using deeper representations (COMPASS-J) compared to logits (COMPASS-L) for the majority of datasets.
 COMPASS-J generally achieves the shortest interval lengths overall.
+We also find that COMPASS maintains similar calibration stability as baseline methods (Figure~\ref{fig:binned}).
 This highlights the efficiency of COMPASS methods.